andy-goryachev/MP3Player/README.md

 # MP3Player

-A Simple MP3 Player.
+A simple MP3 player, a modern version of an older project.

 Work in progress.